-Advanced Interconnections Corp. has completed the International Traffic in Arms Regulations (ITAR) registration process - valid through March 31, 2014.
+Advanced Interconnections Corp. has completed the International Traffic in Arms Regulations (ITAR) registration renewal process - valid through March 31, 2021.

 ITAR registration is required for any U.S. company to manufacture controlled defense articles, defined on the U.S. Munitions List (USML) under the U.S. Department of State, and is a precondition to apply for an export license or exemption.